Cheapest way to book a Disney Cruise with points and miles

 Save on a Disney Cruise with Disney gift cards

-Disney Gift Cards can be used for both onboard charges as well as cruise bookings.
+Disney Gift Cards can be used for onboard charges and cruise bookings.
 Safeway sells Disney gift cards.
 Purchasing them with a category bonus-earning credit card won’t cover the cost of the cruise, but it will earn you extra points or cash back that you can redeem for future travel.

 Airline frequent flyer programs offer some generous bonuses on cruise bookings.
 But did you know you can also redeem airline miles for a cruise?
 United Cruises allows you to do just that.